 Our CDT is focused on training the next generation of internationally leading postdoctoral engineers who will enable innovation between industry, clinicians and academics to address areas of need.
 In order to do this, the CDT begins with a Manchester based three-month taught programme, with a subsequent integrated training programme throughout.
+(Please note: All students are expected to attend all teaching sessions in person).
+Also, in the first Semester, students will get the opportunity to meet with their academic supervisors and, if relevant, their industry partners to discuss any remaining queries or concerns they may have relating to their chosen project.

-It combines the strength and track record in biomaterials innovation, translation and industrial engagement at The University of Manchester and The University of Sheffield, aligning with the needs of the UK for resource, skills, industrial collaboration and cohort training.
+Our CDT combines the strength and track record in biomaterials innovation, translation and industrial engagement at The University of Manchester and The University of Sheffield, aligning with the needs of the UK for resource, skills, industrial collaboration and cohort training.

 Research will focus on developing and translating smart and responsive biomaterials with a particular emphasis on higher throughput, greater reproducibility of manufacture, and characterisation.
-Students will work with industry partners and undertake clinically-relevant research and advanced projects at The University of Manchester and The University of Sheffield - helping to forge the next generation of UK leaders in biomedical materials research.
+Students will work with industry partners and undertake clinically-relevant research and advanced projects at Manchester and Sheffield - helping to forge the next generation of UK leaders in biomedical materials research.